fastbit/q_learning_demo-1/README.md

 ![alt tag](https://github.com/berdy1337/q_learning_demo/blob/master/figure_1.png)

+Close to 300 iterations the bot will find the green tile.
-Eventually the bot will get stuck close to the starting tile after approx. 500 iterations.
+However the bot will get stuck close to the starting tile after approx. 500 iterations.
 As seen in the chart, the score will then drop significantly before it will plummet to approx. -9000 points.